 Events & Registration

 The Grand Strand is known for its 60 miles of beaches.
 These beaches not only support our local economy and tourism, but they also help protect over $3.5 billion worth of shorefront property and provide critical habitat for sea turtles, shore birds, and other marine wildlife.
 To protect our valuable beaches and minimize the impact of recent storm damage, a beach renourishment project began in 2017, pumping sand onto Surfside, Garden City and North Myrtle Beaches.
-In August 2018, a new project will begin and place approximately 1.4 million cubic yards of material on Myrtle, North Myrtle, Garden City and Surfside Beaches.

 During the renourishment project construction operations must proceed around the clock and will, on average, move along the shoreline at a rate of about 200 to 300 feet per day.
 Only approximately 1,000 feet of beach access will be restricted per day, leaving most area beaches available for use.